BOOK

 Echoes second edition includes the original three essays, updated acknowledgements, and new cover and internal design.

-It is available at my storePaperback Bookshop (Vic), Amplify Bookstore (AU), BOOKS (London), The Chestnut Tree Bookshop (Vic) and art book in China.
+It is available at my store, Amplify Bookstore (AU), The Chestnut Tree Bookshop (Vic) and BOOKS (London).

 Echoes is a lyrical collection of personal essays which references art and literature, pop culture and nostalgia.
 It gathers small joys, from a figure-hugging 'disco dress' to learning to sing Koo Mei's 'Bu Liao Qing' 不了情 to the swish of washing machines.
 And asks: what does one unknowingly inherit?